 - When a user pulls a Windows image from DTR, the Windows base layers are automatically fetched from Microsoft and the other layers are fetched from DTR.

-This default behavior is recommended for standard Docker EE installations, but for air-gapped or similarly limited setups Docker can optionally optionally also push the Windows base layers to DTR.
+This default behavior is recommended for Docker Engine - Enterprise installations, but for air-gapped or similarly limited setups Docker can optionally optionally also push the Windows base layers to DTR.

 To configure Docker to always push Windows layers to DTR, add the following